Tpot-SSL/GameComHDK/README.md

-# GameComHDK
+# Game.com HDK
-A working Homebrew development kit for the Tiger Game.com, as well as various tools and libraries for handling game.com data and rom files.
+A ready homebrew development kit for the Tiger Game.com, as well as various tools and libraries for handling game.com data and rom files.
 This project is still a work in progress, but it's already able to compile game.com code, and handle game.com graphics.

 Do keep in mind that writing game.com code is still in it's early stages.